-Are you encountering problems when starting Minecraft on your computer and greeted with a Minecraft not responding message?
+Are you encountering problems when you start Minecraft launcher on your computer greeted with a Minecraft not responding message?

 Well, several users also reported having the same issue that you are experiencing right now.
 Minecraft is one of the most popular games today, and this doesn’t mean that it is safe from occasional problems and runtime errors.